GUDHI/gudhi-devel/.github/for_maintainers/tests_strategy.md

 ### OSx

-The compilations has been seperated by categories to be parallelized:
+The compilations has been separated by categories to be parallelized:

 * examples (C++)
 * tests (C++)
 * utils (C++)
-* python
+* python (here the WITH_GUDHI_REMOTE_TEST option is enabled which adds datasets fetching test)
 * Doxygen (C++)

 (cf. `azure-pipelines.yml`)